RahulSinghParmar/CS50/CS50 a98ebc2ec8224b5da8596f077e413284/CS50W Web Programming with Python and JavaScript 695074675f464035b0e91673c544e463/3 Django e1d8e015da49450eb36befe1efc30494.md

 </html>
 ```

-In the code above, notice that when we wish to include logic in our HTML files, we use "{% and %}" as opening and closing tags around logical statements.
+In the code above, notice that when we wish to include logic in our HTML files, we use "%" as opening and closing tags around logical statements.
 Also note that Django’s formatting language requires you to include an ending tag indicating that we are done with our `if-else` block.
 Now, we can open up to our page to see:

 ![https://cs50.harvard.edu/web/2020/notes/3/images/no.png](https://cs50.harvard.edu/web/2020/notes/3/images/no.png)